Barbary slave trade: Extent

 While Barbary corsairs looted the cargo of ships they captured, their primary goal was to capture non-Muslim people for sale as slaves or for ransom.
 Those who had family or friends who might ransom them were held captive; the most famous of these was the author Miguel de Cervantes, who was held for almost five years – from 1575 to 1580.
 Others were sold into various types of servitude.
 Captives who converted to Islam were generally freed, since enslavement of Muslims was prohibited; but this meant that they could never return to their native countries.

-Customs' statistics from the 16th and 17th century suggest that Istanbul's additional slave imports from the Black Sea slave trade may have totaled around 2.5 million from 1450 to 1700.
+Customs' statistics from the 16th and 17th century suggest that Constantinople's additional slave imports from the Black Sea slave trade may have totaled around 2.5 million from 1450 to 1700.
 The markets declined after Sweden and the United States defeated the Barbary States in the Barbary Wars (1800–1815).
 A US Navy expedition under Commodore Edward Preble engaged gunboats and fortifications in Tripoli in 1804.

-A British diplomatic mission to Algiers led to the Dey to agree to release some Sardinian slaves.
+A British diplomatic mission to Algiers led to the Dey agreeing to release some Sardinian slaves.
 However, the moment the British left, the Dey ordered the Sardinians massacred.
 The same British fleet, joined by some Dutch warships, returned and delivered a nine-hour bombardment of Algiers in 1816, leading to the Dey accepting a new agreement in which he promised to end his slavery operations.
 Despite this, the trade continued, ending only after the French conquest of Algeria (1830–1847).
 The Sultanate of Morocco had already suppressed piracy by then.